MIDFIELDR/midfieldr/README.md

 Because of its size, the data package is stored in a `drat` repository.
-Installation takes time; please be patient and wait for the Console prompt “&gt;” to reappear.
+Installation takes time; please be patient and wait for the Console prompt “\>” to reappear.
 Type (or copy and paste) the following lines in the Console.

 ``` r
 # install midfielddata first